Hot Composting for Beginners: First Month Tips & Expectations - HOTBIN Composting

 The simple science: the hotter the heap, the faster you make compost.
 HOTBIN works best when you balance food, moisture, airflow and a steady feeding routine.

-Why composting can take a little practice (and why that’s normal)
+Why hot composting can take a little practice (and why that’s normal)

 How long does a HOTBIN composter take to heat up?

-In HOTBIN’s experience, and from customer feedback, after creating your base layer and achieving critical mass, the heap temperature typically reaches 40°C or greater within 48–72 hours.
+In HOTBIN’s experience, and from customer feedback, after creating your base layer and filling the bin half full, the heap temperature typically reaches 40°C or greater within 48–72 hours.
+If you don't quite reach 40°C in this time continue with the following.

 • Feed your HOTBIN 2–3 times a week